 Our course content is driven by leading science and technologies and includes the use of newly available Himawari-8 geostationary meteorological satellite imagery and data.

 Location and Timing

 Both initial training options will be conducted at the Bureau of Meteorology Training Centre (BMTC)n Melbourne. iMelbourne is known for its varied and dynamic culture.
 It is rated as Australia’s best and most livable city for students.

 |Course commencment:||Mon 29 Jan 2018||Mon 29 Jan 2018|

 |Course graduation:||Fri 2 Aug 2018||Fri 28 Sep 2018|

 An undergraduate degree, majoring in Mathematics and/or a Physical or Atmospheric Science; with at least 2nd Year Mathematics and 2nd Year Physical Science.
 The course is delivered in English, so potential applicants should also be able to demonstrate competence in English.
 For those who have English as a second language, a common exam like IELTS can be taken to help demonstrate this.

-The Graduate Diploma is available to international students on a fee paying basis.
+The BIP-M and Graduate Diploma are available to international students on a fee paying basis.
 These students need to be nominated or supported by a Meteorological agency and fund their travel, accommodation and living expenses.
 Course costs can be obtained by contacting the Manager, School of Professional Studies.

 1: Satisfying the Basic Instructional Package – Meteorology learning outcomes articulated in WMO-No.1083: “Manual on the Implementation of Education and Training Standards in Meteorology & Hydrology: Volume I – Meteorology”.